ubs121/flashcard/README.md

 Certainly;Яг тийм|
 ```

-And put this file on some storage.
+And put that file on some storage.
 For example, Google Drive could be used for this purpose.

-After that copy the URL and import into the app using plus button (+) inside the deck list.
+Then copy the URL of the file and import into the app using plus button (+).

 Happy learning!